Masthead Image

 Round 4

 The last round is called the Ultimate Challenge.
-It is the last chance for each team to win.
 Each team can earn up to 250 points in this rapid-fire round.
 The team that is behind at the end of Round 3 goes first.
 From 4 new categories, they select one to play.
-They have 60 seconds to answer up to 10 questions worth 25 points apiece.
+They have 60 seconds to answer up to 10 questions worth 50 points apiece.
 Whether a team gives a right or wrong answer or “passes” on a question, the moderator keeps moving to the next question.
 As long as there is time left on the 60 second clock, the moderator will go back to questions that were missed for additional tries.
-Next the opposing team picks from the remaining 3 categories and again, has 60 seconds to answer up to 10 questions at 25 points apiece.
+Next the opposing team picks from the remaining 3 categories and again, has 60 seconds to answer up to 10 questions at 50 points apiece.
 The team with the most points at the end of the Ultimate Challenge is the winner.
 Ties are broken by the play of Face-Off questions until one team answers a Face-Off correctly.
 Teams playing a tie-breaker select which player is in the center position to play the Face-Off(s).

 How Games are Distributed